 Though they came from very different backgrounds—King, a gifted intellectual and preacher nurtured in the black Baptist church of the American south; Heschel, a mystic and brilliant scholar torn from the womb of the European Hasidic community (his mothers and sisters would perish in the Holocaust)—the two became close friends, partners in the conviction that racism in all its forms is the highest form of blasphemy.

 The word “martyr” means “witness.”
-For both King and Heschel, the struggle for human dignity and civil rights, no matter how high the cost, is a moral and theological imperative, no less than a political one.
+For both King and Heschel, the struggle for human dignity and civil rights is a moral and theological imperative, no less than a political one.
 After marching arm in arm with Dr. King from Selma to Montgomery, Rabbi Heschel famously said of the experience, “I felt my feet were praying.”

-As readers of my book, Hope Sings, So Beautiful will know, there was a long period in my life—some 30 years—when I would have had to say of African Americans, and of my fellow black Catholics, “I did not know them.”
-Less than three miles from the parish of my youth in Lexington, Kentucky, there was and still is a thriving black Catholic church.
-I had no idea there was such a thing.
+As readers of my book, Hope Sings, So Beautiful will know, there was a long period in my life when I would have had to say of African Americans, and of my fellow black Catholics, “I did not know them.”
 There are some four million Catholics of African descent in the United States.
 I did not know them.
 Nor was I ever taught the remarkable history of black Catholic sisters, priests, and lay parishioners across the country, who kept the faith so often in the face of breathtaking racism and discrimination.

 I see, I feel, I pray.
 I teach classes.
 I write articles and books.
 But my gaze, I fear, is still an outsider’s gaze.
 I have not yet learned how to pray with my feet, as Heschel prayed, with my whole self on the line.
 And here, in the silent womb of prayer, I imagine St. John the Baptist in all of his wildness staring me square in the face, loving me, and asking, What will you do?
 Can you see him?
 Will you follow?